 9.2 Prices include currently valid public fees regulated by authorities apart from value added tax.
-Value added tax is added to prices according to current regulations If the amount or charging grounds of public fees regulated by authorities changes due to a change in regulations or taxation practices, prices will be changed accordingly.
+Value added tax is added to prices according to current regulations.
+If the amount or charging grounds of public fees regulated by authorities change due to a change in provisions or taxation practices, prices will be changed accordingly.

 10 INTELLECTUAL PROPERTY RIGHTS AND CUSTOMER’S DATA

 10.1 The Software is the sole property of the Supplier and/or a third party, and it may be protected by a copyright or another intellectual property right.
-The User will not be granted any rights to the Software, technology or content other than the user rights to the Software as specified in these Terms.
-On the basis of these Terms, no rights will be granted to use the Supplier’s or the Software’s business names, logos, domain names or other brand names or identifiers.
+The User will not be granted any rights to the Software, technology or content other than the user rights to the Software as specified in these Terms and Conditions.
+On the basis of these Terms and Conditions, no rights will be granted to use the Supplier’s or the Software’s business names, logos, domain names or other brand names or identifiers.
 The Supplier can freely use, without compensation, suggestions, comments or proposals that it has received.

 10.2 The ownership and intellectual property rights to Information saved in the Software belong to the Customer or a third party.